Rahul-R79/The-C.L.A.U.S.-Console/README.md

 **File:** `client/src/pages/user/SingleWishPage.tsx`
 Bringing the gift home (virtually) before Christmas.

+-   **Elf Gamification**: Waiting for the build?
+Play a mini-game to boost the elves' energy and speed up production!
--   **Augmented Reality**: Once approved by Santa, users can project the 3D toy into their physical room.
+-   **Augmented Reality**: Once built, project the 3D toy into your physical room.
 -   **Verification**: Ensure the gift fits on the shelf (or in the garage) using cutting-edge WebXR.

 ### 6. 💬 SantaComms (Real-Time)